scaleway/netbox-netprod-importer/docs/interconnect.rst

 Once all network interfaces are created, the interconnection feature allows to build a graph of some devices neighbours, and create an interconnection between each other in Netbox.
-It is based on LLDP and napalm, plus some custom parsers to get more informations that what is fetched by the napalm drivers.
+It is based on LLDP, CDP and napalm, plus some custom parsers to get more informations that what is fetched by the napalm drivers.

 The classic workflow is to start the interconnection after importing the